Telesales has a bad reputation – it conjures up images of pushy salespeople selling low-quality products.

 - What is the process for changing providers?

 These questions should be integrated into a conversation – not delivered like an interrogation.

 4. Once you have some good information, it’s time to switch into sales mode and take the prospect onto the next step in the process.
 Have a short elevator pitch explaining why you are so good – the best sales reps will tailor the pitch to information gleaned in the questions.

 “You mentioned the software you use is hard to update and doesn’t automatically send offers to employees; we built our software around user experience, making it easy to engage employees.
 We find that engagement skyrockets pretty quickly – often over 60 or 70 per cent in a few weeks.”

-5. The next step is to double check that your solution sounds helpful to them (which, if you’ve asked good questions and pitched well, should be simple) and then close the discussion with a call to action.
+5. The next step is to double-check that your solution sounds helpful to them (which, if you’ve asked good questions and pitched well, should be simple) and then close the discussion with a call to action.

-“I think we have a solution that is going to solve your key pain points, so I suggest we book in a call with one of our account executives to run through a demo – when is a good time for you?”
+“I think we have a solution that is going to solve your key pain points, so I suggest we book a call with one of our account executives to run through a demo – when is a good time for you?”

 6. The final piece of the puzzle is objection management, and the next section will cover this in more detail.

 A large part of being an effective telesales agent is dealing with client objections.
 Before beginning a campaign, a sales manager should brainstorm the key objections and how these can be handled.

 - Genuine lack of need for the product.